 Symptoms of Lumbar spinal stenosis

-When the spinal column narrows it may press on the spine, compressing the root nerves resulting in pain.
+When the spinal column narrows, it may press on the spine, compressing the root nerves and resulting in pain.
 Causes for a diagnosis can vary greatly, ranging from genetics to activity level to age-related wear and tear.
-Other potential risk factors for spinal Stenosis include previous injuries (especially from a fall), ankylosing spondylitis, metabolic diseases, diminishing bone density as we age (osteoporosis), scoliosis, arthritis, tumours, and viral or bacterial infections such as lyme disease.
+Other potential risk factors for spinal Stenosis include previous injuries (especially from a fall), ankylosing spondylitis, metabolic diseases, diminishing bone density as we age (osteoporosis), scoliosis, arthritis, tumors, and viral or bacterial infections such as Lyme disease.
 A history of being born with a congenitally narrow spinal canal is also associated with a higher risk of developing the condition later in life.

 Diagnosing Cervical Spinal Stenosis